NBISweden/course_chipseq/labs/processing.md

 module unload phantompeakqualtools/1.1
 ```

-This step takes a few minutes, and phantompeakqualtools prints messages as it progresses through different stages of the analysis.

-Inspect the resulting file `xcor_metrics_hela.txt`.

-The metrics file is tabulated, and the fields are:
+This step takes a few minutes and phantompeakqualtools prints messages as it progresses through different stages of the analysis.
+When completed have a look at the output file `xcor_metrics_hela.txt`.
+The metrics file is tabulated and the fields are:

 ```bash
 COL1: Filename